 Market equity risk may arise in the case where the Company's equity investments fail to achieve expected returns and/or where a stock market downfall leads to changes in the market prices of shares.
 The Company is exposed to market equity risk through its equities with respect to its deliverable securities services.
-The Company mitigates its exposure to market equity risk by partially hedging its equity positions.
+The Company mitigates its exposure to market equity risk by partially hedging its equity positions, as it deems necessary.
+As at 31 December 2024, the Company was exposed to market equity risk due to its investments in equities and equity options.